ISSN 2768-4261 (Online)

 We primarily publish literary pieces and academic articles in English.
-We also welcome poetry, prose, art, and fiction by Tibetan authors in Tibetan and Chinese languages.
-If your submission is cross-genre, we encourage you to send it to firstname.lastname@example.org or email@example.com.
+We also welcome poetry, prose, performance, art, and fiction by Tibetan authors in Tibetan and Chinese languages.
+If your submission is cross-genre, we encourage you to send it to email@example.com or firstname.lastname@example.org.

 Please read the submission guidelines and general information before submitting your work.